 Troubleshoot Login Issues: Get to Your Account

-Our login method uses a deeplink mechanism to redirect users back to the app seamlessly after successful authentication, either via social media login or a 1-click login link.
-However, depending on the device, operating system, browser settings, or even network restrictions, deeplink behavior can sometimes be inconsistent, resulting in login issues.
+Our social media or 1-Click Login method uses a deeplink mechanism to redirect users back to the app seamlessly after successful authentication.
+However, depending on the device, operating system, browser settings, or network restrictions, deeplink behavior can sometimes be inconsistent, resulting in login issues.

 Deeplinks are supported across platforms (Android and iOS), but each platform and app has its own handling logic, which can affect the smooth redirection back to the app.
 Certain configurations, browser restrictions, or third-party email clients may block or mishandle deeplinks.